jnduli/blog_jnduli.co.ke/content/drafts/setting_up_guix_os_for_genenetwork.md

 ```

-Then reconfigured the system using: `sudo guix system reconfigure --allow-downgrades /etc/config.scm`

-### Weird Bug
+### Locale Bug

 I couldn't get `tmux` to start, getting `tmux: invalid LC_ALL, LC_CTYPE or LANG`
 and running `locale -a` failed too.
-The root cause seemed to be that my
+The root cause was that my applications were
-applications had been built on a different version of `glibc` and running `guix
-update` fixed this.
+built on a different version of `glibc` and running `guix update` fixed this.

 ### Weird Tearing Issues
 https://www.reddit.com/r/GUIX/comments/c96jef/comment/et3dons/